 - Cyber Cyclops: He uses a mechanical cycloptic helmet to both see and fight.

-- Frickin' Laser Beams: Fires artifical Eye Beams from his helmet.
+- Energy Weapon: Fires artifical Eye Beams from his helmet.

 - Handicapped Badass: Ojo is blind, requiring his helmet to see (which is why he gets to keep it, albeit with a boot to stop him from using the laser, in Belle Reve).